 Creditors find themselves in a precarious situation.
 Homeowners with hundred of thousands of dollars in equity can now file for bankruptcy and still keep their homes.
 For example, a single homeowner who, before the enactment of AB 1885, would only have a $75,000 homestead exemption can now have up to a $600,000 homestead exemption (depending on location) that is shielded from creditors.
 Creditors may find that loaning in California is now higher risk and may therefore choose to stay out of state.
 They may also charge higher interest rates since there is a higher risk of default.
 Overall, the increase in homestead exemption is meant to benefit debtors and will be disadvantageous to creditors.

-Contact a Real Estate & Bankruptcy Attorney With Experience in Homestead Exemptions in Los Angeles, San Jose, San Diego, Orange County, San Francisco, Sacramento, Riverside, and Surrounding Areas of California
+Contact a Real Estate & Bankruptcy Attorney With Experience in Homestead Exemptions in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California

 This article is only a short summary of the complicated rules that homeowners can use for protection under the California homestead exemption.
 The attorneys at Talkov Law are always keeping up to date on the latest changes to the law.
 With vast experience in both real estate law and bankruptcy law, Talkov Law can help answer questions you have regarding the homestead exemption and how it applies to your unique situation.
 Our attorneys have litigated the homestead exemption before the Ninth Circuit Bankruptcy Appellate Panel, and they can assist you, as well.
 Call (844) 4-TALKOV (825568) or contact us online for a free, 15 minute consultation.